 I am an assistant professor of Industrial Engineering and Decision Analytics at the Hong Kong University of Science and Technology.
-My primary research interest lies in the understanding and optimization of online marketplaces.
-I study the economic analysis of the dynamics and interactions among multiple stakeholders, the causal evaluation of marketplace interventions, and the optimization of platform operations, such as recommendation algorithms and digital experimentation.
-Methodologically, I am interested in causal inference, econometrics, statistical learning and machine learning.
+My research focuses on online marketplaces, with an emphasis on how technological interventions shape user behavior and market outcomes.
+I study the causal effects of market policies, the economic dynamics among multiple stakeholders, and the optimization of platform operations—including digital experimentation, recommender systems, and pricing algorithms.
+Methodologically, my work draws on causal inference, econometrics, statistics, and machine learning.

 Previously, I received my BS in mathematics from Peking University (2017), my MS in statistics and PhD in computational and applied mathematics from Stanford University (2021), where my doctoral research was advised by Susan Athey.
 I was a postdoc fellow at Stanford Graduate School of Business in the Golub Capital Social Impact Lab (2022).
 I have also spent the summers of 2019 and 2020 at Google Research and have worked full-time at Kuaishou Technology during 2021-2022.